Summertime Classics

 This past Father’s Day, two parts of the AMA team had the opportunity to celebrate the occasion by enjoying the Cheekwood Concours d’Elegance in Nashville, Tennessee.
 Dan, our Advisory Director, and his son Hayden, our Head of Market Research, are lifelong car enthusiasts,…

 This past Father’s Day, two parts of the AMA team had the opportunity to celebrate the occasion by enjoying the Cheekwood Concours d’Elegance in Nashville, Tennessee.
 Dan, our Advisory Director, and his son Hayden, our Head of Market Research, are lifelong car enthusiasts, with Dan having spent extensive time in the industry and Hayden growing up surrounded by car culture.
 Both of them are passionate about classic cars, and Hayden aims to share this love with other members of the younger generation.
-Hayden is a rising senior at Harvard studying history as well as a cadet in the Air Force ROTC program, with an interest in all things fast stemming from an early exposure to muscle cars and supercars.
+Hayden is a rising upper-year student at Harvard studying history as well as a cadet in the Air Force ROTC program, with an interest in all things fast stemming from an early exposure to muscle cars and supercars.
 Below we describe our favorite vehicles at the show and some of the observations garnered from the outing.

 Boasting a fun and friendly environment, the Father’s Day show was an absolute blast.
 With cars spanning nearly one hundred years of automotive history, it was fascinating to see some of the greatest vehicles of different eras in perfect working order.
 Going chronologically, the oldest and perhaps most interesting cars at the show were the 1927 Rolls Royce Phantom I, a 1930 Lincoln Sport Roadster, and the selection of Packards from the 30s.
 Evoking feelings of splendor and glamour, the Gatsby-esque Rolls Royce was more akin in size to a Ram 2500 than a Rolls Royce Phantom of today.
 Fun to imagine what life might have been like for the lucky aristocrat or baron who had the privilege to be driven around in such a vehicle.
 A favorite feature of the car was the dual windscreens.
 Though not unique to Rolls Royce, the concept of a two windshield convertible coach exudes prestige and class while encapsulating the design language of the roaring 20s.
 An absolutely extraordinary piece of engineering.